Versace cremated; stolen vehicle sought

 private memorial service attended by family members, one day

-His family reportedly planned to take the ashes to Italy for
+His family reportedly took the ashes to Italy for a another

 A memorial service open to the public will be held Friday at